 The University Libraries' website (library.SBUniv.edu) is an excellent source for information.
-In addition to the University Libraries' catalog and databases, general information about library hours, policies, collections, archives, course related web resources, branch library information, and very useful Research Guides are just a few of the resources available on the site.
+In addition to the University Libraries' catalog and databases, general information about library hours, policies, collections, archives, course related web resources, branch library information, and useful research guides are just a few of the resources available on the site.
 The University Libraries provide access to a significant number of electronic resources, including full-text articles, e-books and databases.
 These resources are available via the University Libraries' website on or off campus.

 SBU is a member of MOBIUS, a consortium of libraries.
 SBU faculty and students may request books not available in our collection from MOBIUS libraries.
 In addition, Interlibrary Loan (ILL) service for books and articles not available within the MOBIUS consortium is available through the OCLC WorldShare.
+SBU is also a member of the Christian Library Consortium which has additional ILL options.